dschwan21/api-with-stripe/README.md

 # api-with-stripe

 # This project will be an api that accepts payments with a stripe integration
-# The API itself will return data from
+# The API itself will return data from: